Mikahael/roblox-avatar_shop-bot/README.md

 * run python avatar.py

 #to whosoever this may concern, this project does not go against Roblox term and conditions and if so, we are not liable.
-#all rights to PCMODDER/DESTINY/MIKAHAEL as the license states.
+All rights to PCMODDER/DESTINY/MIKAHAEL as the license states.